sharpenb/awesome-ai-reliability/README.md

 ![Awesome](https://awesome.re/badge.svg) ![MIT License](https://img.shields.io/badge/license-MIT-brightgreen)

 A curated list of resources about Machine Learning (ML) reliability.
-It covers robustness, uncertainty, privacy, and trustworthiness of ML systems.
+It covers trustworthiness of ML systems by including resources on the topics listed below and more!

-If you find this list helpful, give it a ⭐ on GitHub, share it, and feel free to contribute by submitting a pull request or issue!

----

-## Topics Summary 🎨
+### Topics Summary 🎨

 | Topic            | Description                                    | Badge Example                                          |
 |-------------------|------------------------------------------------|-------------------------------------------------------|